 It’s a lovely dressing to make ahead, for busy workweeks because you’ll find a myriad of uses for it during the week, whether it be lunch or dinner.

-All too often, store-bought dressings are made with health-damaging seed oils (canola, soy oil, sunflower, corn, cottonseed, grapeseed, rice bran or safflower) which are known to cause inflammation in the body.
-Because these are much less expensive to produce than good-quantity olive oil, they are in everything.
-Even bottled dressings that say “olive oil” on the label will often include canola oil.
-When you start paying attention, it is concerning.
-Research for yourself- start here.
+All too often, store-bought dressings are made with low-quality, inflammation-causing seed oils (canola, soy oil, sunflower, corn, grapeseed, rice bran, or safflower) because these are much less expensive to produce than high-quality olive oil.

 What you’ll need:

 - maple syrup

 - soy sauce or GF Braggs Liquid Aminos

 - fresh ginger

 - salt and pepper

 Simply place the Miso dressing ingredients in a blender and blend until silky smooth.

 Store the Miso Dressing in an air-tight jar in the fridge for up to 7 days.

 - Drizzle over Buddha Bowls or grain bowls.